Zoom on the Pulsar PG6000

 The Pulsar PG6000 versus other generators

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG6000 compare to generators of similar power (between 4500 and 5500 W).

-- As far as its dry weight is concerned, the Pulsar PG6000 weighs just 159 pounds and thus, it is one of the lighter 4500 to 5500 rated wattage generators.
-If you are concerned by weight, one of the champions in the above mentioned power range is the WEN 56500, with a dry weight of just 119 pounds.
+- In terms of its dry weight, the Pulsar PG6000 stands at only 159 lbs, meaning that is one of the lighter devices of the 4500-5500 rated wattage category In terms of weight, one of the champions in their power range is the WEN 56500, standing at just 119 lbs.

-- Thanks to an impressive running time of around 13.5 hours at 50% load, the PG6000 benefits from a higher run time than many generators of a similar output.
-If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Cat RP5500, reaching around 15 hours.
+- Since the PG6000 boasts with a run time of around 13.5 hours at 50% load, it can be safely judged as a device of a higher run time than most generators of a comparable output.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Cat RP5500, boasting with around 15 hours.

-As you can see from this dynamic chart, when compared to other 4500-5500W generators, the Pulsar PG6000 is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 4500-5500W generators, the Pulsar PG6000 is on the average side of the price range.

 The bottom line